-The US Department of Labor’s Bureau of Labor Statistics reveals that the number of fatalities and workplace injuries has increased in Florida’s construction industry.
-About 76 fatalities were reported in 2016 alone.
+The Bureau of Labor Statistics of the US Department of Labor says that the number of deaths and injuries in Florida's construction industry has increased.
+About 76 deaths were reported in 2016 alone.
 Anyone who visits a construction site is at a high risk of getting injured.

 The Occupational Safety and Health Administration (OSHA) clearly states that construction site accidents are common and typically caused by unintentional falls, getting stuck in machinery, electrocution, or being struck by an object.